Closing the Gap on the Sample Complexity of 1-Identification: Proof of Upper Bound

 Besides, we also care about the size of $Q$ during the pulling process, as we can observe the following Lemmas. \begin{lemma} Given an algorithm copy $\text{alg}$, throughout the pulling process, we have

 always hold. \end{lemma} The reason is all the collected samples in the exploration periods are either in $\mathcal{H}^{\text{ee}}$ or $Q$.
 Notice that we only transfer sample from $\mathcal{H}^{\text{ee}}$ to $Q$ in Line \ref{alg-line:move-latest-samples-into-Q}.
 In this case, $A_t^{\text{ee}}$ just get pulled in the last round of exploration.
-Meanwhile, once $Q$ contains a sample for an arm $a\in B$, condition in \ref{alg-line:transfer-Q-to-H-ee-start} guarantees Algorithm \ref{alg:SEE-with-Bracket} will never collect new samples of arm $a$ in the exploration period.
-This property implies following. \begin{lemma} Consider an algorithm copy $\text{alg}$ taking bracket $B$ as input, we have $|Q|\leq |B|$ throughout the pulling process \end{lemma}
+Meanwhile, once $Q$ contains a sample for an arm $a\in B$, condition in Line \ref{alg-line:transfer-Q-to-H-ee-start} ensures that Algorithm \ref{alg:SEE-with-Bracket} will not draw a fresh exploration sample for arm $a$ until that held-out sample is transferred back.
+This yields the following bound. \begin{lemma} Consider an algorithm copy $\text{alg}$ taking bracket $B$ as input, we have $|Q|\leq |B|$ throughout the pulling process \end{lemma}